 Albany has a lot of people who ride the bus to and from work.
 In fact, for its size, Albany has quite a high level of public transit users.
 Albany’s need for inexpensive transportation options for its citizens is quite high.

 Albany is an extremely ethnically-diverse city.
 The people who call Albany home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Albany residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Albany include Italian, German, English, and Polish.
+Albany also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
+People of Hispanic or Latino origin account for 10.14% of the city’s residents.
+Important ancestries of people in Albany include Irish, Italian, German, English, and Polish.

 The most common language spoken in Albany is English.
-Other important languages spoken here include Spanish and Chinese.
+Other important languages spoken here include Spanish and Other Asian languages.